mikeraab/docker001/Participant-Guide.md

 Explore this Helloworld app in the browser.
 Navigate to the IP of the Docker Host where it is running and note the number of visits:

-> *Note - the IP is the same as the Host that you are SSH’d into http://host_ip or on your localhost http://localhost - for the rest of this document, it may just be referred to as host IP for simplicity*
+> *Note - the IP is the same as the Host that you are SSH’d into http://host_ip or on your localhost http://localhost (for the rest of this document, it may just be referred to as host IP or docker host IP for simplicity)*

 <img src=images/004-hello-world.png />